anzonathan/MAC-OS/Installing Node.md

 ## Installing Node.js

-For some reason, my homebrew doesnot work so I had to install node via nvm.
+For some reason, my homebrew does not work so I had to install node via nvm.
 Here is how.

 ```bash